Jean-Baptiste-Lasselle/kytes/README.md

 Ground Control Exposes a RESTful API with which you can execute any combination of commands you may execute with the Kytes Ground Control Client.

-Kytes Ground Control client' authentication method may be configured in Kytes configuration, and will support integration with OAuth2, SAML, and 2/3 other popular and robust authentication methods.
+Kytes Ground Control client' authentication method may be configured in Kytes configuration, and will support integration with Linux PAM (is there a Windows PAM somewhere...?), OAuth2, SAML, and 2/3 other popular and robust authentication methods.

 # kytes-infrastructure-manager